 4 Types of Health Plans: How They Compare

 You have choices when you shop for health insurance.
-If you're buying from your state's Marketplace, the first way you'll see health plans organized is by their level of care: bronze, silver, gold, and platinum.
-Bronze plans have the least coverage and platinum plans have the most.
-If you are under 30, you may also see a high-deductible, catastrophic plan listed.
+If you're buying from your state's Marketplace or from an insurance broker, you'll choose from health plans organized by the level of benefits they offer: bronze, silver, gold, and platinum.
+Bronze plans have the least coverage, and platinum plans have the most.
+If you are under 30, you may also be able to buy a high-deductible, catastrophic plan.

 How are the plans different?
 Each one pays a set share of costs for the average enrolled person.
 The details can vary across plans.

-- Catastrophic: This plan only covers your medical expenses after you have reached the annual deductible of $6,350 for an individual or $12,700 for a family.
+- Catastrophic: Catastrophic policies pay less than 60% of the total average cost of care.
 Catastrophic plans must also cover the first three primary care visits and preventive care for free, even if you have not yet met your deductible.

 Each insurance brand may offer one or more of these four common types of plans: